Woman driving a car with man in the passenger seat, both smiling

 Establish your car budget

-Before you begin shopping, it’s a good idea to find out what you can afford.
+Before you begin shopping, it’s a good idea to determine what you can afford.
 To find your car budget, consider these for your current financial situation:

 • Income